 The logging of events to nonvolatile memory can be enabled by defining the MPM\ENABLE\LOGGING macro.
 Defining this macro causes the mpm\logging\task() to be created and scheduled and adds the logging access functionality to the I2C slave interface.
-This macro is usually defined in the project options and logging is enabled in the default build shipped with the MPM 6.1.
+This macro is usually defined in the project options and logging is enabled in the default build shipped with MPM 6.1.

-Internal Vs External Logging
+Internal vs External Logging

-When logging is enabled in the MPM (through the MPM\ENABLE\LOGGING macro), it is possible to select logging to the internal eNVM memory or to an external SPI connected flash memory device.
+When logging is enabled in MPM (via the MPM\ENABLE\LOGGING macro), it is possible to select logging to the internal eNVM memory or to an external SPI connected FLASH memory device.

-This is controlled through the MPM\LOG\TO\SPI macro.
-Defining this macro in mpm\logging.h or in the project configuration, selects logging to an external flash device which is accessed through an SPI interface.
-On the SmartFusion2 Development Kit board, this flash device is an Atmel AT25DF641, which has up to eight MB of storage available.
-By default the first 32 KB of this is used for logging.
+This is controlled via the MPM\LOG\TO\SPI macro.
+Defining this macro in mpm\logging.h or in the project configuration, selects logging to an external FLASH device which is accessed via an SPI interface.
+On the SmartFusion2 Development Kit boards, this FLASH device is an Atmel AT25DF641 which has up to 8MB of storage available.
+By default we use the first 32KB of this for logging.

-If this macro is undefined, the 16 KB of eNVM reserved for logging is used by default.
+If this macro is undefined, the 16KB of eNVM reserved for logging is used by default.

 The amount of memory used for logging and its location within the memory device are defined in a series of macros in the mpm\logging.h file.
-Refer to the associated comments for more information on this.
+See the associated comments for details of this.
 If you increase the size of the eNVM logging memory allocation, you will need to ensure that the details for the associated storage client are also updated.